priya22102210/face-mask-detection/README.md

 To train your own face mask detection model, follow these steps:

-1. Prepare your face mask dataset in the following structure:
+1. Prepare your face mask dataset.
+Organize the dataset as follows:

    ```
    data/